-I am a 23 year old from Khayelitsha, Western Cape.
-I work as a community leader serving a one year contract at equal education.
-I am also the founder of wheely in a wheelie recycling.
+I am a 24 year old from Khayelitsha, Western Cape.
+I am the founder of Wheely in a Wheelie recycling.

 WHEELY IN A WHEELIE

-I started this as a bin cleaning business and I saw the biggest gap in recycling in township.
+I started this as a bin cleaning business and I saw the biggest gap in recycling in townships.

 I make bags out of recycled billboards and give them to local households.
 The bag acts as a waste separator.
 The household would put in wet waste in the bag and dry waste inside their wheelie bin.
 On the day of collection, I would collect the wet waste and make compost, collect the dry waste, separate it and sell it to buy back centres.

 I have also developed a great interest in the sanitary pads campaign.

 EQUAL EDUCATION (2017)